Rationale

 Given a patient with enuresis, the candidate will

-- list and interpret critical clinical findings, including
+- list and interpret critical clinical findings, including those based on an appropriate history and physical examination to determine whether

-- determine whether medical reasons underlie the enuresis;
+- medical reasons underlie the enuresis, or

-- list and interpret critical clinical and laboratory findings, including
+- list and interpret critical clinical and laboratory findings, including a urinalysis and urine culture;

 - construct an effective management plan, including